 For percent cover of sessile and sedentary invertebrates and algae, we recorded the organism directly under the transect every meter mark (uniform point contact, UPC).
 Percent cover was rarely species-specific but instead included the following functional groups: brown algae, red algae, green algae, encrusting species (e.g., tunicates, sponges), diatom layer, eelgrass/surfgrass, or non-living substratum (rock/sand).
 However, these percent cover data are not used in the present study.

-We classified abiotic habitat (substratum) based on a simplified version of a system used extensively on the U.S. West Coast (Pearcy et al. 1989, Hixon et al. 1991, Stein et al. 1992, Greene et al. 1999, Tolimieri et al. 2008): sand, cobble, boulder, or bedrock; these features were recorded every meter (UPC).
+We classified abiotic habitat (substratum) based on a simplified version of a system used extensively on the U.S. West Coast (Pearcy et al. 1989, Hixon et al. 1991, Stein et al. 1992, Greene et al. 1999, Tolimieri et al. 2008, Malone et al. 2022): sand, cobble, boulder, or bedrock; these features were recorded every meter (UPC).
 Additionally, we included an estimate of the slope every 1 m by estimating the relative change in elevation across the 1-m width of the transect and bounded by 0,25 m forward and backward of the meter mark as: 0-10 cm, 10-100 cm, 1-2 m, or >2 m.

 Supplement Tables